 If you are working within the life science or chemical science industries with a desire to develop an idea, create a product or realise an idea, Interface can offer collaboration with Scottish academics and experts.
 Interface support chemical and life science innovation and can guarantee that these connections are a great starting point for you to re-evaluate, streamline and improve your product or service.

+Scotland has a wealth of academic experts and facilities useful to the chemical and life science sectors.
 Developing links with academia could help your business grow and expand in this exciting globally trending market.
-From informatics to ethics, and engineering to process design; connecting and collaborating with a University could help give your company that innovative edge that it needs.
+From informatics to ethics, and engineering to process design; connecting and collaborating with a university could help give your company that innovative edge that it needs.
 Recent projects have seen companies looking to academia for expertise, technologies and facilities include:

 - Developing new software and its architecture for the management and flow of patient information

 - User authentication interfaces – keep your data safe, improve security and fraud detection

 - Informatics database systems and theory – testing new boundaries and making improvements

 - Database management systems and high-performance computing – the development of methods for detailed data mining analysis

 - Engineering & electronics – designing medical devices, robotic surgeons, process monitoring with cross-disciplinary collaboration